mainsail-crew/mainsail/docs/setup-guide/mainsail-os.md

 _**Make sure that your MCU(s) is connected to your pi, If you will be using wired networking, also make sure your ethernet cable is connected.**_

-10. Find your pi on the network, and ssh into it, (Using PuTTY on Windows or the terminal on MacOS)
+10. Find your pi on the network, open up your preferred Browser and type either your IP or Hostname (Depends on your Network configuration)

 -   If your network supports bonjour, the pi should show up as `mainsailos.local` or the given Hostname in the Setup Section.
 -   If your network automatically assigns DNS hostnames, it may simply show up as `mainsailos` or accordingly given Hostname.
 -   Failing these two options, you may need to check your router's DHCP server, and find out what IP address as been assigned to the device.

 _**After you're able to get to the Mainsail Webinterface you should consider to Update the System to get latest features.
 Mainsail, Klipper and Moonraker got an relative fast Development Cycle.
-We cant provide MainsailOS Image with all the latest and greatest.
+We can't provide MainsailOS Image with all the latest and greatest.
 So we encourage you to Update on first Login**_

 If you decide to update, you should update in following order: